2/6/2026

 Co-Chief Executive Officer

 No one has implemented it.
-That statement says we have been working with those regulators in those countries. to push for mandation.
-And the reception has been very positive, because similar to the US, in addition to consumer safety and protecting youth from using e-cigarettes, there is another consideration.
-Same is true in the US, the illicit market, generally do not pay their share of sales tax.
-So that's made sales tax or exercise tax because that's where government gets their share of the trade.
+That statement says we have been working with those regulators in those countries to push for mandation.
+And the reception has been very positive because similar to the U.S., in addition to consumer safety and protecting youth from using e-cigarettes, there is another consideration.
+Same is true in the U.S. The illicit market generally do not pay their share of sales tax.
+So that's made sales tax or exercise tax because that's where government get their share of the trade.
 So illicit market generally avoid paying a lot of tax.
-So some of those countries basically are saying, not only do we want to protect the adults in using safe devices, not only do we want to prevent youth from using the devices, we also want to collect sales tax or revenue, tax revenue.
+So some of those countries basically are saying not only do we want to protect the adults in using safe devices, not only do we want to prevent youth from using the devices, we also want to collect sales tax or revenue, tax revenue.
 So with these three objectives in mind, many countries are looking at our technology.
-Some are even contemplating mandating all e-cigarettes sold in their countries must have age gating.
-So right now I can't share under NDA, I can't I guess share their names with everybody, but two countries in Southeast Asia.
-Actually, one country in serious conversation in the Middle East, second one will start soon.
-And in Europe, we have been working with the UK regulators lawmakers for just nearly a year in changing the requirement especially we try to make a difference towards the upcoming UK tobacco bill, which is likely formed up in the next two to three months.
+Some are even contemplating. mandating all e-cigarettes sold in their countries must have age-gating.
+So right now, I can't share under NDA, I can't, I guess, share their names with everybody, but two countries in Southeast Asia Actually, one country in serious conversation in the Middle East, second one will start soon.
+And in Europe, we have been working with the U.K. regulators lawmakers for just nearly a year in changing the requirement, especially we try to make a difference to the upcoming U.K. tobacco bill. which is a likely formed up in the next two to three months.
 But the support in the UK for this technology has increased tremendously in over the 10 month period.
-And both from the parliament and the House floor, and the executive branch, we are receiving support from every branch.
+And both from the parliament and the house floor and the executive branch we are receiving support from every branch.
 So that's an indication for where this technology is going.
-Certainly FDA is the most important consideration for us now, but we know through our talks with regulators outside the US, our increased interest in this technology outside the US as well.
-So we are trying to work.
-In some countries, as we know, regulations and laws could be established in short order, unlike heavily democratic countries like the UK and the US.
+Certainly, FDA is the most important consideration for us now, but we know through our talks with regulators outside the U.S., there are increased interest in this technology outside the US as well.
+So we are trying to work in some countries, as we know, regulations and laws could be established in short order, unlike heavily democratic countries like the UK and the US.
 So we hope we would actually be able to launch the technology in other countries, potentially even ahead of the U.S. Pablo.

 speaker